Axicabtagene ciloleucel (Intravenous)

 You may be given other medicines (eg, allergy medicine, fever medicine) 1 hour before starting treatment with axicabtagene ciloleucel.

-Precautions While Using axicabtagene ciloleucel
+Precautions while using axicabtagene ciloleucel

 It is very important that your doctor check your progress at regular visits to make sure that axicabtagene ciloleucel is working properly.
 Blood tests are needed to check for unwanted effects.

 Check with your doctor right away if you have seizures, loss of balance, loss of consciousness, confusion, disorientation, difficulty with speaking, or slurred speech.
+These could be symptoms of a serious nerve problem.

 Axicabtagene ciloleucel can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.